The logarithmic law of random determinant: Girko's method of perpendiculars

 It will be clear that the proof will rely on some approximations of $X_{i+1}$ and $R_{i+1}$.
 However, these approximations are $i$-dependent and the large $i$ case turns out to be badly approximated.
 To see this, we can take the Gaussian case for example.
 Note that when the entries are standard Gaussian, $\gamma_{i+1}^2\sim \chi^2_{n-i}$, thus

 with high probability.
 Especially, when $n-i$ is $\mathcal{O}(1)$, the main term $X_{i+1}$ and the negligible term $R_{i+1}$ are comparable to be $\mathcal{O}(1)$.
 Such a fact will be an obstacle if we use crude estimations for $X_{i+1}$ and $R_{i+1}$ for general distribution case.
 This is explained such as follows.
-When we estimate the last term of (\ref{2.3}), a basic strategy is to use the Taylor expansion of $\log(1+X_{i+1})$ to gain a relatively small remainder $R_{i+1}$, which requires $|X_{i+1}|\leq 1-c$ for some small positive constant $c$.
-However, as we mentioned above, when $n-i$ is too small, such a bound is hard to be guaranteed since $X_{i+1}=\mathcal{O}(1)$ with high probability, especially under the assumption of the $4$-th moment.
+When we estimate the last term of (\ref{2.3}), a basic strategy is to use the Taylor expansion of $\log (1+X_{i+1})$ to gain a relatively small remainder $R_{i+1}$, which requires $|X_{i+1}|\leq1-c$ for some small positive constant $c$.
+However, as we mentioned above, when $n-i$ is too small, such a bound is hard to be guaranteed since $X_{i+1}=\mathcal{O}(1)$ with high probability, especially under the assumption of the $4$th moment.
 Fortunately, if all the $\mathbf{a}_{i+1}^T$'s are Gaussian for large $i\geq n-s_1$ for some positive number $s_1$, $\gamma_{i+1}^2$ are independent $\chi^2$ variables for all $i\geq n-s_1$ even if $A_{(n-s_1)}$ is generally distributed.
 Such an explicit distribution information can be used to deal with the large $i$ part.
-Therefore, Girko proposed to replace some rows by Gaussian ones and prove the logarithmic law for the matrix after replacement, and then recover the result to the original one by a comparison procedure.
-Such a strategy was also used in \cite{NV}.
-To pursue this idea, we set for some sufficiently large positive constant $a$.
-Our proof route can be split into the following five steps.
+Therefore, in \cite{Girko} Girko proposed to replace some rows by Gaussian ones and prove the logarithmic law for the matrix after replacement, and then recover the result to the original one by a comparison procedure.
+Such a strategy was also used in Nguyen and Vu \cite{NV}.
+To pursue this idea, we set